-Injuries such as broken bones, burn injuries, crush injuries, spinal cord injuries and many other catastrophic injuries can all result from a violent collision.
-The end result for you may be medical bills, legal battles, an inability to earn wages and emotional turmoil.
+Injuries such as broken bones, burn injuries, crush injuries, spinal cord injuries, and many other catastrophic injuries can all result from a violent collision.
+The end result for you may be medical bills, legal battles, an inability to earn wages, and emotional turmoil.
 Unfortunately, insurance companies are frequently unwilling to pay proper compensation for injuries and attempt various tactics to delay or drastically reduce payments.
 The insurance and trucking companies are not going to give you a friendly hand when it comes to damages for negligence.
-This is why it is important to hire a skilled truck accident lawyer in Atlanta, GA to fight on your side.
+This is why it is important to hire a skilled truck accident lawyer in Atlanta to fight on your side.

 Get Our Atlanta Truck Accident Attorneys On Your Side

-What are some of the main reasons why truck accidents happen?
+What are some of the main causes of truck accidents?

 Additionally, truck drivers face greater challenges than other drivers.
 Their vehicles have large blind spots on both sides of the vehicle.
 Wide turns and greater stopping distances can lead to unexpected collisions.